balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 The way we swallow greatly influences the next bites we would take.
 Try to not make it hard for ourselves to take subsequent bites<br>

 ### <u>Synopsis</u>
-The <b>typical</b> process of feeling the first bite would be as below<br>
+The <b>typical</b> process of chewing on and swallowing the bite would be as below<br>
 * <b>Identify the edge cases</b><br>
 Re look at the samples and try to identify some anomalies or edge cases, apparent in the samples provided.
-* <b>Program some logic</b><br>
+* <b>Create a logical flow</b><br>
-Begin with naïve "pristine brain" approach and see if you can convert that to a programming logic.
+Begin with naïve "pristine brain" approach and see if you can convert that to a programmable logic or logical diagram.
 Make tweaks in the thinking if need be.
 * <b>Retrospect</b><br>
 Keep asking yourself if you are going towards the goal with your current approach.<br>
 Moving fast is useless, if you are moving in the wrong direction.<br>